Called 2013 Email Bryan

 T v U (2017): Appearing in the High Court on behalf of the Defendant snooker hall, successfully resisting an injunction and order for delivery up of the chattels within.
 Costs awarded in the Defendant’s favour.

-D v C (2017): Advising in agricultural ToLATA dispute with complex multi-title boundary issues.
-Ongoing.
+D v C (2017): Advising in an agricultural partnership dispute with complex multi-title boundary issues.
+Settled.

 Landlord & Tenant

 Adverse possession including cases under the Transitional Provisions of the LRA 2002

 Co-ownership of land and proprietary estoppel